 3. Leveraging Crypto Payments on Shopify

 Chances are, you may find someone that you trust to have the full ownership of your online store but would like to have control over finances, at least!
 If that’s the case, crypto is your best way to go.

 Crypto is a great alternative to PayPal when you’re under 18 and companies like Commerce Coinbase allow you to capture crypto payments on your Shopify store with no hassle!

 Their verification and Know Your Customer (KYC) process is way too easier and less complicated that it is on PayPal.
 This will allow you to kick off your business and start accepting payments from customers all around the world without any technical or coding skills.

 Using Shopify when you’re under eighteen presents a big challenge.
 The easiest way to do so is to find a trusted adult to help out with the process.
 Remember, however, that legally your Shopify account affects them if you choose this route.

 There are other ways to use Shopify as a minor, but they aren’t tested, and there’s no evidence that this works long-term.
 If there’s a significant concern, it would be better to wait until you’re over eighteen.

-This article today has discussed the possibility and ability of using Shopify when you’re under 18 years old!
+This article today has discussed the possibility and ability to use Shopify when you’re under 18 years old!
 I shared with you 3 ways in which you can leverage this giant e-commerce platform to build your online empire.

 Thank you for taking that far and I wish you a productive entrepreneurial journey young boy!
 If you’re looking forward to starting something for your own that will allow you to work from home or anywhere else, but are not sure where to start, I recommend you take this online training, for FREE!
 (It can change your life!)